 1. Set the meter selector to the OHMS position.
-2. Connect the red tester lead to the orange wire; then connect the black tester lead to the orange/white wire.
+2. Connect the red tester lead to the brown/blue wire; then connect the black tester lead to the black/white wire.
 3. With the switch in the OFF position, the meter must show an open circuit.
 4. With the switch in the RUN position, the meter must show less than 1 ohm.

-■NOTE: If the meter shows more than 1 ohm of resistance, replace the switch.
+■NOTE: If the meter shows more than 1 ohm of resistance, replace the left-side control assembly.